utguang/Sustained-bacterial-N2O-reduction-at-acidic-pH/README.md

 https://github.com/lmrodriguezr/enveomics

 This repository contains the codes used for bioinformatic analysis and viasualization in my manuscript titled: Sustained N2O reduction at acidic pH.
 Please feel free to reach if bugs occured on these codes.

+# For additional questions please reach to ghe3@vols.utk.edu.
+For the co-culture request request reach to either Dr. Guang He or Professor Frank Löffler at University of Tennessee.